 Assuming you have owned the family farm for longer than 15 years and the next generation is wishing to take over the farm, consider leaving the farm to them prior to your death.
 Assuming you meet the small business exemptions you are able to sell the farm exempt of any capital gain tax.

 Why do this?
-By way of example consider you purchased 100 megaliters of water at $1,200 per megaliter being $120,000.
-Today the water is worth $4,200 per meg or $420,000 in total.
+If for example you purchased 100 megalitres of water at $1,200 per megalitres, or $120,000, today the water is worth $4,200 per meg or $420,000 in total.
 If the next generation sells the water the capital gain is $300,000.
-Consider selling the water to the next generation today at a time the next generation is taking over the assets of the business.
-It may be possible for you to be exempt from any capital gains tax.
-That is the $300,000 capital gain can be tax free.
-If the next generation then sells the water their capital gain or loss is the difference between the $4,200 per meg and the value, they sell it for.
+If you sell the water to the next generation today at a time the next generation is taking over the assets of the business, it may be possible for you to be exempt from any capital gains tax.
+That is, the $300,000 capital gain can be tax free.
+If the next generation then sells the water their capital gain or loss is the difference between the $4,200 per meg and the value they sell it for.